gihankaushyal/PixelAnomalyDetectorTool/README.md

    ```sh
    python main.py
    ```
-4. Click the following links to download a copies of practice data for [model training][model-training-url], data for the [model to be used][model-to-be-used-url] and the [geometry][geom-url].
+4. Click the following links to download a copy of practice data for [model training][model-training-url], data for the [model to be used][model-to-be-used-url] and the [geometry][geom-url].
     * <b> Although not required, downloading the entire dataset for model training is strongly encouraged as it will greatly improve the model's predicting accuracy.
 If you elect to only download a subset of the training data we recommend selecting the <i>*-r0484_*.cxi</i> files for optimal results.</b>